Manufacturing

 What Gets Installed

-A defined Most Important Number (MIN) at the company level and cascaded through functions and teams.
+A defined MIN at the company level, cascaded through functions and teams.

-A Value Creation Flow that connects daily work to that number, with visibility into where results get stuck across functions.
+Connects daily work to the number, with visibility into where results get stuck across functions.

-Strategic initiatives that highlight the biggest priorities that will move the MIN, with clear owners and success criteria
+The biggest priorities that will move the MIN, with clear owners and success criteria.

-Software that runs it in one place keeping priorities, progress, actions, and accountability connected without making the software the point.
+Keeps priorities, progress, actions, and accountability connected in one place — without making the software the point.

 MIND adds discipline, not overhead.
 The business runs with clearer focus, better visibility, and accountability that doesn’t depend on who is chasing whom.